 King Ralph, released in 1991 and directed by David S. Ward, is one of those films I half-remember from childhood.
 I know I saw the film, and I remember enjoying it.
-My brother even had the exact poster at right hanging in his bedroom.
+My brother even had the exact poster at left hanging in his bedroom.
 But I only saw it the one time, and like a lot of films I saw exactly once when I was just barely a teenager (or even younger in some cases), I didn’t remember much of the film.
 So, despite seeing that it doesn’t seem to be highly regarded on IMDb or Rotten Tomatoes, I decided to see how well it held up now that I’m an adult.

 You know what?
 I think this film is unfairly maligned.
 It’s still pretty darned funny.

 The royal house of England, the Windham family (changed from the real-life Windsors), has gathered together for an extended family portrait.
 But carelessness with the wiring leads to the entire family being electrocuted, and the hunt is on to see if the royal historians can find any royal heir still alive.
 Duncan Phipps (Richard Griffiths) comes to Sir Cedric Willingham (Peter O’Toole), telling him the good news: he has found an off-shoot branch where one of the royals had a dalliance that led to an offspring.
 That royal’s grandchild is still alive, and is now a grown man… in Las Vegas, Nevada.
 And so, with great reluctance, Duncan and Sir Cedric find themselves having to crown a lounge lizard, Ralph I, King of England.